Competitive Intelligence – The Top Players of Digital OilFields

 - Production Optimization.

-Halliburton has acquired following companies in recent time.
+Halliburton has acquired the following companies in recent times.

 - Petris (2012)